mrzealot/absolem/index.md

 the sand... so I started to redesign stuff.

 The mounting of the controller changed from threaded inserts (that I also planned for the side screws) to manually glued nuts inside the hollow space.
-And if we take the 4 mm hollow + the 1.5 mm switchplate into account, I only needed another 1.5 mm of rise to be able to accommodate the battery as well, which I solved with a dedicated "battery plate" that then could be screwed to the top part.
+And if we take the 4 mm hollow + the 1.5 mm keyplate into account, I only needed another 1.5 mm of rise to be able to accommodate the battery as well, which I solved with a dedicated "battery plate" that then could be screwed to the top part.
 Take a look at some of the interesting-looking outlines born this way (undercover<a href="#footnote-7"><sup>7</sup></a>, keyplate, dampener, batteryplate, and middle_top, respectively):

 <div class="gallery">